Pretty-SFOS/opal/snippets/opal-render-icons.md

 ```

 Items will be rendered in batches.
 Call `render_batch` after defining a batch,
 then define the next one, and so on.
+All config values (except for `cFORCE`)
+will be reset after rendering a batch.
+Call `render_batch keep` to keep them.

 ```bash
 # the current batch's name for logging